Seth0x41/Seth0x41/README.md

 # ⚡ About Me:

-I am a software engineer who loves mathematics and computer science, is interested in software engineering and web security, and sharing thoughts at [my blog](https://seth0x41.github.io/).
+I am a software engineer who loves mathematics and computer science, is interested in software engineering and web security, and sharing thoughts on [my blog](https://seth0x41.github.io/).

 ---